GitbookIO/repofs/API.md

 - `RepoConfig` instance
 - Current branch name
 - `Trees` for every branch (cached)
-- Pending changes for trees
+- The list of pending changes for trees
 - `Store` instance

 ## Tree